Finally on our last leg of the trip, we head back to spend 12 hours in the hustle and bustle of San Jose, Costa Rica.

 Lets not forget to mention the Suite we stayed in as well as the amazing balcony view.
 (Even had a Jacuzzi)

-The sun was down and it was time for Dinner so we made sure to go to one of the best restaurants in San Jose.
+The sun was down, and it was time for dinner, so we made sure to go to one of the best restaurants in San Jose, Costa Rica.
 Gastronomia 22.
 This restaurant is located infront of Clinica Biblica (the largest private hospital in San Jose) and is seriously one you cannot miss.

 Starting off with a rare Pinot Noir, Chef Orvieto Morales came to introduce himself with his wife Lena and we learned a few new things about Gastronomia 22.

-Of the most notable things that we learned, was the fact that everyday there is a new menu.
-On this particular day, we had the pleasure of trying home-made pappardelle with salmon in cream sauce toppped with arugula and sliced almonds.
+Of the most notable things that we learned was the fact that every day there is a new menu.
+On this particular day, we had the pleasure of trying homemade pappardelle with salmon in cream sauce topped with arugula and sliced almonds.
 Perfectly creamy and moist, cooked to perfection.

 Another thing we learned is that this place used to be a parking lot.
 Lucky for Orvieto, his wife Lena is an architect and built out the space while giving it a rustic feel.
-Theres art on the walls and, oh well, I just cant say enough good things about this place.
+There’s art on the walls and I just can’t say enough good things about this place.
 Make sure to try it out.

 There you have it, 12 hours in San Jose.
 While we were sad that our trip was now coming to an end, one important thing remained in our minds.
 Costa Rica was a truly magical place.
 We will be back very soon.
 Pura Vida, forever.

-What did you think of the 12 hours in San Jose?
+What did you think of my 12 hours in San Jose, Costa Rica?
 Any other recommendations in San Jose?
 Leave us a comment below!